Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_2_plan.md

 ---- | ---- | ----
 90 min | Planning for a sustainable digital edition. | Presentation

 We’ll end each day with a request for feedback, based on a general version of the day’s outcome goals, and we’ll try to adapt on the fly to your responses.
-Links to the feedback forms will be provided in our Slack workspace, to which we’ll subscribe all Institute participants.
+Links to the feedback forms are in our Slack workspace in the #daily-feedback channel (posting from Mason on Mon, July 11).